vikrantdeveloper/Tech_Talk_Codes/esp32_free_rtos_session/README.md

 ```
 idf.py -p PORT flash monitor
 ```

-(To exit the serial monitor, type ``Ctrl-]``.)

-See the Getting Started Guide for full steps to configure and use ESP-IDF to build projects.

 ## Troubleshooting

 vTaskDelay is neccessary in both the parallel task as they otherwise it will crash